Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties

 \section{Introduction}

-Dynamics of the natural braid group action on character varieties has been studied for over a century.
+Dynamics of the natural braid group action on character varieties have been studied for over a century.
 The growing interest in classifying the finite orbits of this action has led to a wealth of new techniques and examples.
-Inspired by Boalch \cite{boalch2005klein} who explored finite complex reflection groups as a source of finite orbits, Lam-Landesman-Litt \cite{LLL} showed, up to mild conditions, all finite orbits come from finite complex reflection groups via Katz's middle convolution operation \cite{katz1996}.
+Inspired by Boalch \cite{boalch2005klein}, who explored finite complex reflection groups as a source of finite orbits, Lam--Landesman--Litt \cite{LLL} showed, up to mild conditions, that all finite orbits come from finite complex reflection groups via Katz's middle convolution operation; see \cite{katz1996}.
 With the goal of completing their analysis, we search the finite complex reflection groups to enumerate all possibilities and study them.
 We classify all finite orbits arising via middle convolution from the finite complex reflection groups.